gnz6/gnz6/README.md

 <br></br>

 <h4 style="font-weight:bold">Go!
 GlobeWiki(HenryCountries) 🌎 </h4>
-GlobeWiki is an SPA focused en world countried consuming the Rest API from <a href="restcountries.com">restcountries.com</a> where you cannot use the endpoints given by de url, creating filters and activities for the countries.
+GlobeWiki is an SPA focused on world countries consuming the Rest API from <a href="restcountries.com">restcountries.com</a> where you cannot use the endpoints given by de url, creating filters and activities for the countries.
 This app was made with : Node | Express | Sequelize | PostgresSQL | React | Redux | CSS
 <br></br>
 <a href="https://github.com/gnz6/pi-Countries">Link to repository</a>